linarietuma/predictive_maintenance_project/README.md

 ## About
 ### The Project

-Long Short-Term Memory (LSTM) neural network used predict failure of a water pump to allow for timely maintenance.
+Time series data Long Short-Term Memory (LSTM) neural network used predict failure of a water pump to allow for timely maintenance.

-### RNN Background
+### RNNs Background

 Recurrent Neural Networks (RRNs) account for the context and sequence of the data therefore suited for time series analysis.
 RRNs are trained using back propagation through time (BPTT) - an extension of backpropagation used in traditional feed-forward NNs.